Positive-energy D-bar method for acoustic tomography: a computational study: Conclusions

 \section{Conclusions}

+We developed a new numerical method for reconstructing the potential from boundary measurements in the Gel'fand-Calder\'on problem.
+The method seems to work as evidenced by the reconstructions, even if the theory is still missing details: the operator $\MM$ is not used in the reconstructions.
+See the reconstructions of Cases 1 and 2, pictured in figures \ref{case1recon} and \ref{case3recon}.
+Also see the comparison reconstructions of figures \ref{fig:comparison} and \ref{fig:Etest}.
+The reconstructions of the potential in the comparisons has significantly lower numerical relative error, which we attribute to the lower contrast of the potential.
+We conclude that our method works better for lower contrast potentials, even if the reconstructions of Case 1 and 2 are visually satisfactory and do reveal important features of the original potential.

+The numerical method for $g_\lambda$ is not accurate near $\abs{\lambda}=1$ which resulted in high errors in the verification test of figure \ref{fig:dbar-error} using the $\dbar$ -equation.
+For other values of $\lambda$ this numerical method is accurate enough for good quality reconstructions.

-The numerical evidence show no exceptional points for small $\alpha$ nor for large $\lambda$, which was expected from the result of section \ref{absence}.
+Regarding the radial potentials, the numerical evidence show no exceptional points for small $\alpha$ nor for large $\lambda$ which is to be expected according to the theory for small potentials.
 Also according to our tests there are no exceptional points for positive $\alpha$.
 For negative $\alpha$, there are either one or two exceptional circles in the range of parameters investigated.
-The two types of potentials $q_\alpha^1$ and $q_\alpha^2$ have little difference in their exceptional points, mainly in the second exceptional circle forming at $\alpha=-20$ as $\alpha$ is decreased from zero.
-The numerical method for $g_\lambda$ is not accurate near $\abs{\lambda}=1$ which resulted in high errors in the test using the $\dbar$ -equation.
+The two types of potentials $q_\alpha^{(1)}$ and $q_\alpha^{(2)}$ have little difference in their exceptional points, mainly in the second exceptional circle forming at $\alpha=-20$ as $\alpha$ is decreased from zero.

+The comparison result of figure \ref{fig:comparison} shows that currently our method works better with smaller energies and becomes uneffective at larger energies as is expected from the stability results.
+Increasing the energy scales the usable area of the truncation down, as indicated by the truncation radii used in the comparison.
+Using energies $10^{-5}\leq E\leq 0.1$ result to virtually the same reconstruction, and as of now this is the optimal range for our method - further fine-tuning is left for future works.